CirclesUBI/.github/CONTRIBUTING.md

 If you are new to the Circles project and you need an overview of all components of the system and some development guidelines, **we recommend you to check out the following documents:**

-* The official [Circles Handbook](https://handbook.joincircles.net/) gives you an **introduction into the Circles system architecture**, tutorials in deploy your own Circles server but also how to write and run Circles code running locally on your computer.
+* The official [Circles Handbook](https://handbook.joincircles.net/) gives you an **introduction into the Circles system architecture**, tutorials to deploy your own Circles server but also how to write and run Circles code locally on your computer
-* The [Circles Whitepaper](https://handbook.joincircles.net/about/whitepaper.html) will give you a **good overview of how Circles actually works**.
+* The [Circles Whitepaper](https://handbook.joincircles.net/about/whitepaper.html) will give you a **good overview of how Circles actually works**
-* Check out the [FAQ](https://joincircles.net/faq) on the Circles website.
+* Check out the [FAQ](https://joincircles.net/faq) on the Circles website

 ## :panda_face: How Can I Contribute?